wp-xyz/ImagePoster/README.md

 There are several ways to display the modified image:
 1. Just display the seed points.
-They can take the color of the original image points at their location, and their size can be selected according to the darkness of the image at the seed points - the darker to image the darker to point
+They can take the color of the original image points at their location, and their size can be varied with the darkness of the image at the seed points - the darker the image the larger the point
 2. Draw the network of Delaunay triangles.
 The triangles can be filled with a triangular gradient where the start colors are those at the triangle corners in the original image.
 3. Draw the Voronoi polygons.
-They can be filled uniformly with the original image's color at the center point of the polygon (Delaunay triangle corner).
+They can be filled uniformly with the original image's color at the center point of the polygon which is a vertex of Delaunay triangle.
    The border of the polygon can be drawn in an arbitrary color.
 4. Or any combination.